jas-wong/jas-wong.github.io/research.md

 <button class="collapsible">Multi-scale Modelling of Endothelial Cell Shape on Aorta Haemodynamics</button>
 <div class="content">
-  <p>Wall shear stress (WSS) has been linked to the development of many cardiovascular diseases, including atherosclerosis and aneurysms.
+  <p>\nWall shear stress (WSS) has been linked to the development of many cardiovascular diseases, including atherosclerosis and aneurysms.
 The pathology of these diseases is dictated by biological processes regulated by shear-sensitive endothelial cells (ECs) lining the blood vessel which morph in response to WSS signals.
 The computational fluid simulations commonly used to study the biomechanical mechanisms of human atherosclerosis cases have not accounted for this variable EC shape.</p>

   <p>We developped a computationally inexpensive multiscale algorithm to investigated the effects of microscopic EC morphology on WSS in macroscopic, realistic aorta models.
 The inclusion of EC geometry resulted in an increase of low time-averaged WSS and high oscillatory shear index (OSI) areas, and large differences in time-dependent WSS in cases with pathologically disturbed flow.</p>
 </div>